+Registered Name of the non-resident exporter/importer (Name, if the non-

+resident exporter/importer is an Individual)

+Registration Number (Unique Identification

+Number in case non-resident

+exporter/importer is an Individual)

+Registered Address (Permanent Address if

+non-resident exporter / importer is an

+Individual)

+Name of the non-resident

+exporter's/importer's Bank

+Non-resident exporter's / importer's Bank

+Account No.

+Period of banking relationship with the

+non-resident exporter/importer

-Registered Name of the non-resident exporter/importer (Name, if the non-resident exporter/importer is an Individual) Registration Number (Unique Identification Number in case non-resident exporter/importer is an Individual) Registered Address (Permanent Address if non-resident exporter / importer is an Individual) Name of the non-resident exporter's/importer's Bank Non-resident exporter's / importer's Bank Account No. Period of banking relationship with the non-resident exporter/importer y Unique No. certifying the bonafides of the non he Non-resident exporter's/importer's country We confirm that all the information fundable by the overseas remitting bank of the new terms. nished above is true and accurate as provided on-resident exporter/importer.
-(Signature of the Authorised Official of the AD bank) Date : Place: Stamp :
+• y Unique No. certifying the bonafides of the non- he Non-resident exporter's/importer's country

+We confirm that all the information fur by the overseas remitting bank of the n nished above is true and accurate as provided on-resident exporter/importer.

+•

+by the overseas remitting bank of the notice.
+(Signature of the Authorised) •